stclaird/example-prometheus-exporter/README.md

 # S3 Bucket Exporter

-A very simple check to count the amount of files added to a bucket and path.
+A very simple example prometheus exporter that will  count the amount of files added to a particular S3 bucket and path.
+You might use this to check an uploads directory, to ensure that files are being processed correctly.

 ## Build the executable